tomasf18/Secure-Repository/delivery2/README.md

 ## Implemented Features

-// TODO: Data that needs to be encrypted on the repo (symmetric/private keys, files, etc) is encrypted with a key that is generated with a key derivation function using the repository password as argument.
-The seed is always different at each encryption. (explain this well)

 All previous commands where completely implemented, with the following requirements:
 * When an organization is created, its creator becomes a Manager of the organization